I have been writing all my life.

 In law school I became Editor of the Law Review for two years, then graduated Valedictorian and thereafter served as an award-winning law professor.
 As a practicing attorney, I wrote, reviewed and edited literally hundreds of legal briefs.
 Several of my cases become precedent-setting, reported appellate decisions.
 In jury trials, I frequently quoted inspirational passages from the great authors, men and women of history, having read hundreds of books in my life’s journey.
 But after winning millions of dollars in verdicts, I wanted something new, so I transitioned to a full-time entertainment executive position, music manager and now writer.

-With more than a dozen books and novel under my belt, including fiction, non-fiction, and ‘faction,’ some protected under NDAs and others not ready to reveal, I now select 5-6 projects at a time and bring them to fruition before moving to the next, new thrilling ride, justice exposed, or story well told.
+Now, with more than a dozen books and novels under my belt, including fiction, non-fiction, and ‘faction,’ some protected under NDAs and others not ready to reveal, I typically select five to six projects at a time to work on, bring them to fruition before moving to the next, new thrilling ride, justice exposed, or story well told.
 Timing, as we know, is everything in the wonderful world of storytelling.
 And then there’s the whole publishing process, of which I’m quite experienced as writer, collaborator, ghost, and attorney.

 In addition to writing books, I have taught collegiate history, politics, ethics, copyright and Understanding the Music Business.
 Because of my diverse and storied background, I am often called upon to provide ghostwriting, co-writing, story-editing, and consultation for books, Ph.D. thesis, White Papers, Marketing Personaes, academic materials and content for websites and online platforms of every kind.
 Most of the time I am disciplined, funny, and creative, priding myself in going above and beyond the call of duty.